 You’ll be allowed to sit up while your provider injects the filler, and you will be asked to remain still.
 During the procedure, you will receive multiple injections in your chin and jawline.
 Afterward, your provider may want you to return for a follow-up visit and additional injections until desired results are achieved.

 Chin filler treatments take 30–60 minutes to perform, including preparation time.

 Do chin fillers hurt?

-The injection site will probably feel sore for a few days after your treatment.
+The injection site will likely feel sore for a few days afterwards.

 Chin fillers aftercare